 - Selling efficiency – although the private marketplace requires a bit more engagement in the process, it’s still fully automized.
 Thus, the whole process of selling is highly effective while the publisher does nothing but waits for results.
 The level of automatization, when it comes to both SSPs and DSPs, is similar to open market, with the difference that PMP gives higher standards and more premium offerings;

 - Partnerships possibilities – with a smaller number of advertisers give you a chance to get to know your partners.
-Thanks to that, not only you can feel a lot more secure while making deals, but also create better relationships with them;
+Thanks to that, not only can you feel a lot more secure while making deals, but also create better relationships with them;

 - Better inventory control – PMP deals give publishers more flexibility and control over how they want to sell their inventory, and on what terms.
 For instance, you might decide that you don’t want to sell your above-the-fold (ATF) inventory on the open exchange, and instead, select buyers to access it at a set price.
 PMP deals allow you to do that.